CCSIR/PHP-EXIF-Backdoors-generator-using-custom-shellcode/README.md

 > If you have any other cool ideas for obfuscating the shellcode, feel free to commit.

 > Note: This application has been created as a POC and it has an educational purpose only.
-We are not responsibles for any damage you may inflict using this tool.
+We are not responsibles for any damage you may inflict/get using this tool.

 * __Version__ : 1.0
 * __Website__ : [Cyber Security Research Center from Romania](http://ccsir.org)